azuredevcollege/trainingdays/day7/challenges/challenge-3.md

 }
 ```

-With Secrets and ConfigMapa, Kubernetes provides two objects that help us configure applications or services at deployment time.
+With Secrets and ConfigMapa, Kubernetes provides two objects that help us to configure applications or services at deployment time.
 In the next sections we will get to know these objects better.

 ## ConfigMaps

 A ConfigMap is a Kuberenetes API object used to store non confidential data in key-value pairs.
 Pods can consume ConfigMaps as environment variables or as configuration files in volume mounts.
 A ConfigMap allows you to decouple environment specific settings from your deployments and pod definitions or containers.

-You can use __kubectl create configmap__ command to create ConfigMaps from directories, files and literal values.
+You can use `kubectl create configmap` command to create ConfigMaps from directories, files and literal values.

 ### Create a ConfigMap from iteral values